Peter Curran (presenter)

-Peter Curran is a writer, documentary maker, producer, actor and radio/podcast host.
-He grew up in Belfast, the eldest of six children and worked on funfairs in the USA before moving to London, playing drums in various bands and working as a site carpenter and office fitter for five years, before re-training as a BBC Reporter in 1992.
+Peter Curran is a writer, documentary maker, producer, actor, and radio and podcast presenter.
+He grew up in Belfast as the eldest of six children.
+Before entering broadcasting, he worked on funfairs in the United States and later moved to London, where he played drums in various bands and worked as a site carpenter and office fitter for five years.
+In 1992, he retrained as a BBC reporter.

-Curran created Bunk Bed (radio programme) with co-host Patrick Marber, a long-running podcast for BBC Sounds featuring bizarre late-night conversations recorded in beds and in the dark, with archive audio and guests on a pull-out mattress, including Cate Blanchett, Harry Shearer, Jane Horrocks, Kathy Burke and Andi Oliver.
-First broadcast in April 2014 on BBC Radio 4, Series 11 began in February 2025.
+Curran co-created Bunk Bed with Patrick Marber, a long-running podcast and radio programme for BBC Sounds and BBC Radio 4.
+The series features late-night conversations recorded in beds and in the darkness, incorporating archive audio and guests appearances on a pull-out mattress.
+Guests have included Cate Blanchett, Harry Shearer, Jane Horrocks, Kathy Burke, and Andi Oliver.
+First broadcast on BBC Radio 4 in April 2014, Bunk Bed began its eleventh series in February 2025.